EngreitzLab/gene_network_evaluation/src/inference/grn_models/celloracle/README.md

     - **Note:** Does not allow multiple TF binding sites to occur in a single input region

 > **Note**
 > Cicero region to gene connections are called globally!
-Not at cell type resolution, possible we add cell type specific region to gene links in the future.
+Not at cell type resolution.
+It is possible we add cell type specific region to gene links in the future.

 ## Refining the GRN with scRNA-seq data
 ![Alt text](static/grn.png)

 Briefly, each gene’s expression will be predicted by candidate regulators defined in a base GRN.
 A bagging ridge regression is fit to each gene and coefficient distributions (for each candidate regulator TF) are calculated from each bagging run.
 The mean of this distribution is output for each TF-gene is returned along with a p-value corresponding to a 1-sample t-test for the distribution of coefficients with the alternative hypothesis that the coefficient is different from 0.
-Finally the number of bagging samples to use as wells as the regularization strength can be tuned.
+The number of bagging samples to use as well as the regularization strength can be tuned.

 # More details